About me

 A dream fulfilled on the Llyn

 Now I have my dream life.
-I write about food & cooking and work with my family to run a 3 acre smallholding on the Llyn Peninsula in North Wales.
+I write about food & cooking and work with my family to run a 3-acre smallholding on the Llyn Peninsula in North Wales.
 When we’re not in cloud, our views are truly stunning.
 That’s not to say it’s idyllic.
-The land, weather and season’s cycles have a hold over you.
+The land, weather and season’s cycles have a hold over us.
 Come rain, wind or shine stuff needs doing.
 And stuff happens that you don’t plan at the most inconvenient times.

 My food loves